cocos/cocos-docs/en/advanced-topics/hot-update-manager.md

 If you want to use hot updated assets, you need to restart the game.

 There are two reasons, the first is that the updated script requires a clean JS environment.
-The second is the assets configuration that used by `AssetsLibrary` needs to be updated to the latest to load the scene and assets properly.
+The second is the assets configuration that used by `AssetManager` needs to be updated to the latest to load the scene and assets properly.

 1. Refresh of JS script